mcmedal/football-manager-warehouse-project/README.md

 ### Building the Data Warehouse

 #### Objective🏁
-Design a modern Data Warehouse using SQL Server to consolidate player statistical data, enabling analytical reporting and informed descision-making.
+Design a modern Data Warehouse using SQL Server to consolidate player statistical data, enabling analytical reporting and informed decision-making.

 #### Specifications
 - **Data Sources:** Exported data from the `Squad` being managed, the `Staff Search` and the `Player Search` screen.